-The fact that Axionics workers could repurpose – with standard components, nothing custom made – their existing Model 300 into a dual-hose fume extractor for a 3D printer is a physical demonstration of the thought process called good design.
+The fact that Axionics workers could repurpose – with standard components, nothing custom made – their existing Model 300 into a dual-hose fume extractor for a 3D printer is a physical demonstration of provoking and well-planned product design.

 To read more about our ductless fume extractors and 3D printing, see earlier blogs about counting particles and 3D printing at the Children’s Museum of Houston and our recent installation of an ambient air cleaner there.

 We also have more information about the Model 300’s recent UL certification in our blog.